 - WorkWeek Nudges ToolKit – Hiring great people is easier when you have a great culture and great leadership habits in place.
 One week at a time, take on a well-rounded set of high-impact actions and conversations you’ll love sharing with candidates.

-- Free Core Values Tool – Get ready to integrate core values into your structured job interview questions.
+- Core Values Tool – Get ready to integrate core values into your structured job interview questions.

-- Free Change Map Tool – Make your new vision for structured job interviewers tangible to everyone who participates.
+- Change Map Tool – Make your new vision for structured job interviewers tangible to everyone who participates.
 Use this blog’s best practices as a starting point to define what you’re leaving behind and what you’re creating.